From Hyperator to On-Chain Vault Curator

 - • Full module walkthroughs with commentary and context

-- • Weekly live sessions — building, debugging, strategizing together
+- • Weekly live sessions — vault deployment, keeper ops, strategy design

-- • Community strategy sharing and peer code reviews
+- • Community code reviews on Hyperator forks and vault repos

-- • Direct access to Fodé and experienced operators
+- • Direct access to Fodé and experienced curators

 - • Private channels for real-time discussion

-- • Ongoing experiments, findings, and historical data
+- • Ongoing experiments, vault performance data, and HIP-3 findings

 - The curriculum tells you what to learn.
-The community is where operators build together.
+The community is where curators build together.

 FAQ